johlym/tournament/README.md

 * Previous versions of this app included audit logging.
 It was more for my usage than anything else.
 Since we're past that point, I pulled it.

+* If you'd like to test the app with data pre-installed, check out the two dump files `matches.dump.sql` and `players.dump.sql`.